ericincloud/Advanced-EC2-Web-Server-Deployment/README.md

-# Advanced EC2 WordPress Server Deployment
+# Advanced EC2 Web Server Deployment
 #### Advanced EC2 Web Server gives users a seamless experience while developers the security and flexibility they need to manage resources!
 #### Users are served through an ALB connected to a private WordPress EC2 instance with an RDS database.
 While developers on the other hand can safely and securely access the private WP instance through a Bastion EC2 instance.
 ## Architectural Diagram